hesthub/iac/osx/blog-part2.md

 > .ansible-playbook init-osx.yml --skip-tags core

-from here we can also pass in parameters to our roles, for instance if we want to change our default values we can override the value found in our role:
+From the playbook file we can also pass in parameters to our roles, for instance if we want to change the provided default values in a role, we can override the value from here:

 ``` yaml
 ---